 When the Vandendriessches purchased the property all the vines had been pulled out by 1965.
 The vines were replaced by horse training grounds by a well known polo player from San Francisco.
 Henri planted vines in the late 1970’s, sold fruit to other wineries for several years and ultimately started making their own wine – the first vintage dates from 1986.

 The property encompasses a beautiful tucked away part of the Napa Valley at the base of the Stag’s Leap District. a variety of hillsides combined with a lower smaller valley – they planted Chardonnay in the lower section and Cabernet Sauvignon on the hillsides.
-A small block is planted to several red varietals and is the source for their claret wine.
+A small block is planted to several red varieties and is the source for their claret wine.

 The soils here are very rocky yet crumbly – about a foot of topsoil is on the hillside part of the vineyard and below this is a white volcanic rock called tufa or compressed volcanic ash.
 Vines have to truly work to force their roots down into the ground – finding cracks and other soft spots in this particular type of rock.

 The vineyards are all managed organically (no pesticides or herbicides).
 Caves were dug in the late 80’s and true to its name, a good portion of the front of the caves were dug through a chalky white volcanic rock .
 Parts of the cave are left raw (no gunnite) and it is interesting to see the white tufa and also in the back of the cave, a very red iron rich much harder rock.

 Henri is still very much involved in White Rock but today his two sons manage and run the winery operations.
 Christopher is the winemaker and his brother Michael is the vineyard manager.